MassivelyOverthinking/Clockwerk/README.md

 ---

-Uptime monitor is a Python application designed to monitor the availability and performance (latency or status) of various API Endpoints (URLs).
+Clockwerk is a Python application designed to monitor the availability and performance (latency or status) of various API Endpoints (URLs).
 It tracks the health of the monitored endpoint and stores the results in a database for future analysis and reporting.
 The application uses SQLalchemy's ORM-based database interaction to store results, and Asyncio's async sessions for asynchronous operations.

 ## 🚀 Key Features